 - Cable-stayed Suspension bridge:

-The cable-stayed bridge, just like the span, supports the route with huge steel cables, however during a very different manner.
+The cable-stayed bridge, just like the span, supports the route with huge steel cables, however in a very different manner.
 The cables run directly from the route up to a tower, forming a singular "A" form.

 - Simple Suspension Bridge:

 These bridges are ordinarily created with materials like a rope.
 These bridges do not have towers or any huge foundation.
 Because of this, simple suspension bridges are not effective.
 The materials used are simply swayed by wind most cannot last a natural disaster of any kind.
-This can be why simple suspension bridges are accustomed cowl smaller distances and are not as well-liked as another suspension bridges.
+This can be why simple suspension bridges are accustomed cowl smaller distances and are not as well-liked as other suspension bridges.

 - Under-spanned Suspension Bridge:

 The under-spanned span may be a rare variety of span that was created within the early 19th century.
 This bridge is comparable to the simple suspension bridge, but its trusses situated below the deck that will increase strength.
 This bridge also solely spans smaller areas and is usually made up of iron.

 - Stressed Ribbon Bridge:

 This Bridge contains cables embedded within the deck and contains a touch of an arch.
 This span is stressed in traction that permits it to be a lot of durable than an easy span.
 This bridge is created from steel rope, concrete, or treated wood.

 - Self-Anchored Suspension Bridge:

 This span is extremely like common trendy suspension bridges.
 It is one major distinction that is not anchored to concrete or rock-like different bridges, this bridge has cables that are anchored to its deck.
 This puts a lot of tension on the bridge itself that makes it less reliable within the finish.